 While I was having an affair with words and mysteries, my Dad bought me a used “real camera” from a pawn shop when I was 12.
-I didn’t know the slightest bit about how to take photos and learning wasn’t within reach since the Internet had yet to take over the world.
-So in my drawer is where that camera stayed, and instead I bought a lot of disposable cameras.
+I didn’t know the slightest bit about how to take photos and teaching myself wasn’t very easy to do since the Internet had yet to put knowledge at everyone’s fingertips.
+So in my drawer is where that camera stayed, and instead I bought a lot of disposable cameras to bring with me everywhere.
 All I had to do was point and shoot.

-But while going to school at the University of Missouri–Columbia for a degree in magazine journalism, I took a photo-journalism class and learned the technicalities of taking photos with slide film.
+But in college, on the path to a degree in magazine journalism, I took a photojournalism class and learned the technicalities of photography.
 The first wedding I shot was of a couple in their late 80s.
-They showed me it is never too late for true love, and that love is beautiful at any age.
+They showed me that true love is beautiful — and possible — at any age.

 Other links about me:

 A slideshow I wrote for Glamour.com about tips to look good in photos

 Exposure Manager, my former photo gallery company, featured me as their first spokesperson for their blog.